tramitit/guides/en/poland/work_permit_for_foreigners.md

 categories:
 - Poland
 date: '2024-06-07'
-description: Learn how to get a work permit in Poland as a non-EU citizen.
-Understand the process, required documents, and provider details.
-Stay legal to work in Poland!
+description: Learn about the process and requirements for obtaining a work permit in Poland.
+Essential steps for non-EU citizens seeking employment in Poland.
 draft: false
-meta_title: 'Work Permit in Poland: Application Process & Required Documents'
+meta_title: 'Work Permits in Poland: Step-by-Step Guide for Non-EU Citizens'
-title: 'Work Permit in Poland: Application Process & Required Documents'
+title: 'Work Permits in Poland: Step-by-Step Guide for Non-EU Citizens'
 translationKey: poland-work_permit_for_foreigners
 ---

 ## Description
 ### What is it?